Featured Image Credit: @itznipsey (IG)

 Are English Bulldog Pitbull Mixes High Maintenance Dogs?

 Fortunately, Pitbull English Bulldogs aren’t high-maintenance dogs.
-These mixed breeds don’t require a lot of grooming since they have a short coat.
+These mixed breeds don’t require a lot of grooming since they have short coats.

 Generally, they can also tolerate a range of temperatures and environments, so you don’t need to stress too much about keeping them comfortable.